OutSystems/docs-product/src/ref/ui-patterns/web/layout-login.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Layout Login web block.
+summary: Explore the layout and customization options for the Layout Login web block in Traditional Web Apps using OutSystems 11 (O11).
 locale: en-us
 guid: 61a76744-2261-4ea2-9b6a-a4de711177a7
 app_type: traditional web apps